urda/website/_posts/2010-08-31-using-linq-to-extract-information-from-xml-in-csharp.md

     PersonList = query.ToList();
 </pre>

 Looks a lot like SQL huh?
-Well what this statement is doing is grabbing all the objects in the XML that are a &#8220;Person&#8221;.
+Well what this statement is doing is grabbing all the objects in the XML that are a "Person".
 It then uses an empty PersonObject and defines each of the variables in the object.
 There is a logic statement inside the query to set the char for the gender in each object (since you cannot cast a string to a char in this instance) based on the string retrieved from the XML.

 Now for comparison, let&#8217;s look at the difference between the two sources: